CEG8431 : Technologies for Future Mobility

 Assessment Rationale And Relationship

-The formative assessments based on workshops all students to further develop their wider context of thinking (critical for masters students) and their professional skills of interacting with ‘real’ stakeholders.
+The formative assessments based on workshops all students to further develop their wider context of thinking (critical for masters students) and their knowledge of key technology and innovation topics (eg Artificial Intelligence).

 Reading Lists